 International Village Tour

 This add-on tour includes an in-depth walk through of International Village (INV), our newest residential complex.
 INV focuses on the global aspects of the undergraduate experience at Northeastern and is home to our freshmen honors students, faculty-in-residence and more than 1,000 undergraduates including a number of Living/Learning Communities.
-The tour will include stops throughout the residential complex, including a room.
-Currently, tours depart the Visitor Center at 12:00 p.m. & 4:00 p.m.
-Monday - Friday and most Saturdays at 10:15 a.m.
-Starting in June, tours depart at 12:00 p.m. & 3:00 p.m. on weekdays, and 11:00 a.m. on Saturdays.
+The tour makes stops throughout the residential complex, including a room.
+Tours depart from the Visitor Center at 12:00 p.m. & 3:00 p.m.
+Monday - Friday, and at 11:00 a.m. on Saturdays.
 Register Now!

 Athletics & Recreation Tour

 Interested in learning more about athletic opportunities at Northeastern?
 Whether it is discovering your inner athlete, continuing your favorite sport, or learning how you can take advantage of Northeastern's state-of-the-art recreational facilities, the Athletics & Recreation Tour includes an in-depth walk through of the Marino Fitness Center and the Cabot Center.
 Additionally, you'll see some of Northeastern's hidden gems: an outdoor sand volleyball court and our very own "Green Monstah."
-Currently, tours depart the Visitor Center at 12:00 p.m. & 4:00 p.m.
-Monday - Friday.
-Starting in June, tours depart at 12:00 p.m. & 3:00 p.m. on weekdays.
-There are no athletic tours offered on Saturdays unitl September, as the facilities are not accessible at this time.
+Tours depart from the Visitor Center at 12:00 p.m. & 3:00 p.m.
+Monday - Friday, and at 10:00 a.m. on Saturdays.
 Register Now!

 Business Days are special presentations by academic advisors, co-op faculty, and students for prospective freshman who would like to pursue a degree in Business Administration or International Business.
 These one-hour interactive sessions begin at 11:00 a.m. in the Admissions Visitor Center.
-Program Dates: Coming soon.
+Program Dates: September 19, October 18, November 15, and December 13.
 Register Now!

 College of Science Sessions

 Join us for a one-hour program designed to highlight Northeastern’s approach to the physical sciences, life sciences, and mathematics.
 Learn how faculty and students at Northeastern engage in discovery, invention, and innovation to collaborate on research projects aimed at solving global challenges.
 Hear from representatives from the College of Science as they introduce you to the endless opportunities for varied academic pursuits.
-The program begins at 3:00 p.m. in the Admissions Visitor Center.
-Program Dates: Summer dates coming soon.
+The program is held in the Admissions Visitor Center.
+Program Dates: September 26 (11 a.m.), October 17 (2 p.m.), and November 14 (11 a.m.).
 Register Now!

 Join us for a presentation about opportunities in the field of Computer and Information Science.
 Learn about the combined majors we offer with business, sciences and arts such as game design and music technology.
 The program is offered weekly on Mondays at 11:00 a.m. in the Admissions Visitor Center.
 Following the presentation, you will have an opportunity for a student led tour of the College.
-Note: There will be no program held on Memorial Day, May 27.
 Register Now!

-Special presentations for students interested in engineering are offered each Wednesday at 11:00 a.m. year-round, and two additional Saturdays, February 23 and April 27.
+Special presentations for students interested in engineering are offered each Wednesday at 11:00 a.m. year-round.
 This program is an opportunity to learn about our academic programs in the College of Engineering, cooperative education, and support services.
-Tours of the engineering research labs follow (no lab tours on Saturdays).
+Tours of the engineering research labs follow.
 All programs begin at the Admissions Visitor Center and last until approximately 1:30 p.m.
 Register Now!

 First Fridays with the College of Arts, Media and Design

 The College of Arts, Media and Design is pleased to offer the first Friday of most months at 11:00 a.m. as an opportunity for you to learn about its distinctive academic programs.
 In this one-hour program, you’ll hear from a passionate panel of artists, designers, architects, actors, and writers.
 The presentation will be followed by department talks, where you'll have the chance to interact with department representatives and explore your major of interest in greater depth.
 Learn how Northeastern’s College of Arts, Media and Design prepares students for their creative industry of choice.
-Program Dates: June 7, *July 12 (second Friday of the month), and August 2.
+Program Dates: September 6, October 4, November 1, and December 6.
 Register Now!

 Health Science Days

 Join us for a 45-minute overview presentation highlighting the academic, coop, research, and global opportunities found in the Bouvé College of Health Sciences, followed by a 45-minute faculty-led breakout session in your major of interest.
 Meet current students and academic advisors who will answer your questions and share their experiences as members of the Bouvé community.
-Bouvé Health Science Day begins at 11:00 a.m. in the Admissions Visitor Center.
-Program Dates: June 20, July 11, July 18, August 8, August 15, and August 22.
+Bouvé Health Science Day begins in the Admissions Visitor Center.
+Program Dates: September 20 (11 a.m.), October 4 (1 p.m.), *November 1 (1 p.m., *for high school seniors only), and November 4 (1 p.m.).
 Register Now!

 Social Sciences and Humanities Days

-Offered most months, these one-hour presentations highlight the interdisciplinary approach to education and research within the College of Social Sciences and Humanities.
+Offered Wednesdays of most months, these one-hour presentations highlight the interdisciplinary approach to education and research within the College of Social Sciences and Humanities.
 Meet department representatives, learn how coursework is linked to service and community-based research, and discover opportunities for co-op and global exploration.
-All programs begin at 11:00 a.m. in the Admissions Visitor Center.
-Program Dates: Summer dates coming soon.
+All programs begin at 1:00 p.m. in the Admissions Visitor Center.
+Program Dates: October 16, November 13, December 18.
 Register Now!

 Are you a student with multiple academic interests or still trying to determine what degree path is right for you?
 Join us for a one-hour presentation that explains the benefits of the Program for Undeclared Students and answers commonly asked questions regarding curriculum, transition to a declared major, experiential and global education, co-op opportunities, advising, and more.
-Presentations are held monthly at 11:00 a.m. in the Admissions Visitor Center.
-Program Dates: Summer dates coming soon.
+Presentations are held monthly in the Admissions Visitor Center.
+Program Dates: September 27 (11 a.m.), October 18 (1 p.m.), November 22 (11 a.m.), and December 6 (1 p.m.).
 Register Now!

 Meet and talk with a college representative and get your program-specific questions answered.
 Open college drop-in hours run from 12:00 p.m. to 1:00 p.m. every Monday and Friday.
 No registration required.
 Locations are as follows: